-Fake grass looks beautiful all year round and requires next to no maintenance, making it a great option for disabled gardeners who love being outdoors but who struggle with their lawn.
+Fake grass looks beautiful all year round and requires next to no maintenance, making it a great option for accessible gardens for the disabled.

-Our expert team professionally installs artificial grass in all manner of settings.
+Our expert team professionally installs artificial grass in all manner of settings, including wheelchair accessible garden ideas.
 We are able to cut around objects such as ramps neatly and efficiently, creating a seamless look that can draw attention away from aids and extend the beauty of the garden.
 We can also install artificial lawns neatly around garden paths, creating a flowing and uniformed look, even in the trickiest of corners.